Tutuezin/Tutuezin/README.md

   </a> -->
 </p>

-#### I'm a junior FullStack Web developer and student of Information Systems at UFPE who always seeks to expand my knowledge in the area of programming both in front-end and back-end, in order to carry out projects that deliver value and impact people's lives.
+#### I'm a FullStack Web developer and student of Information Systems at UFPE who always seeks to expand my knowledge in the area of programming both in front-end and back-end, in order to carry out projects that deliver value and impact people's lives.

 <br />